Dashboard Member settings

 What rights do common law tenants have?

-Your common law tenant will have ‘exclusive possession’ of part of the property (for example, they will have their own bedroom).
-Exclusive possession means that you are not entitled to enter their room without their permission.
+Common law tenants have fewer rights than private residential tenants, assured tenants, or Scottish secure tenants.
+Your common law tenant will have exclusive possession of part of the property (eg they will have their own bedroom).
+Exclusive possession means that you (as the resident landlord) are not entitled to enter their room without their permission.

-You will need to serve a notice to quit and this should be in writing.
+You will need to serve a notice to quit, and this should be in writing.
 It will usually have to give the tenant four weeks to move out.

 When can you evict a common law tenant?

-• If the fixed period is less than a year you must give at least 4 weeks’ notice
+• less than a year - you must give at least 28 days’ notice

 If no fixed term was agreed when the common law tenant moved into the property, it is generally assumed that the agreement was for one year from the date the common law tenant moved in or first paid rent.
 Where this is the case, the landlord can end the tenancy at the end of the year by giving at least 40 days’ notice.